Today’s Students in Vermont

 More than ever before, education and training beyond high school is required for the jobs available in Vermont.
-By 2028, 100 percent of the state’s high-growth, high- wages jobs will require education or training after high school, yet, today only 50 percent of working age Vermonters hold a postsecondary credential.
+By 2028, 100 percent of the state’s high-growth, high-wage jobs will require education or training after high school.
+Yet, as of 2018, only 53 percent of working age Vermonters hold a postsecondary credential.

 Why the disconnect?
 In part, because today’s students are changing.
 The image we often have of a postsecondary student, an 18 to 21-year-old college student who came directly from high school, is no longer the reality.
 In fact, today’s students are juggling work, family, financial, and other life responsibilities like no generation before them.